forcedotcom/LightningTestingService/README.md

  * Configure a Dev Hub for use with Salesforce DX
  * Recommended: Install Force.com IDE 2, if you want to use the IDE

 Note that Force.com IDE 2 is a beta version that is available only as part of the Salesforce DX pilot.
-It’s not strictly required for using Salesforce DX or the LTS, but it provies some usability improvements for both.
+It’s not strictly required for using Salesforce DX or the LTS, but it provides some usability improvements for both.

 ### Installation